Giving back is generally heightened during the holiday season. We feel more moved to help others, to be a little kinder, grateful, and more generous.

 Give yourself options.

-While the holiday season may be all wrapped up for another year, there are still many ways to keep the giving spirit alive in mindful and meaningful ways.
+There are many ways to keep the giving spirit alive in mindful and meaningful ways throughout the year.
 As Brodie says, the most important thing to remember is there are always people in need, and there are many ways to make an impact even through actions that on first glance might not seem very sizable.

 “Our youth are still here all year round.
 So even if it may leave top of mind after the Christmas season, it’s still a reality every day for youth looking for a safe space to stay,” she says.
 “Knowing there are people out there who care makes a world of difference to them.
 And showing you care can take so many forms – big or small, it all adds up.”